zzhua/go-quote/README.md

 A free quote downloader library and cli

-Downloads daily/weekly/monthly historical price quotes from Yahoo and daily/intraday data from Google.
+Downloads daily historical price quotes from Yahoo and daily/intraday data from Google.
 Written in pure Go.
 No external dependencies.

+Update: 5/24/2017 - Now works with the new Yahoo download format.
+Beware - Yahoo data quality is now questionable and the free Yahoo quotes are likely to permanently go away in the near future.
+Use with caution!

 Still very much in alpha mode.
 Expect bugs and API changes.
 Comments/suggestions/pull requests welcome!

-Copyright 2016 Mark Chenoweth
+Copyright 2017 Mark Chenoweth

 Install CLI utility (quote) with: